Hopertz/match-planner/README.md

 # match-planner

-Create chess match fixtures for members of the [chesswahili.com](https://chesswahili.com)
+creates chess match fixtures for members of the [swahilichess.com](https://swahilichess.com)